Skip to main content

 About National Gallery Global

-National Gallery Global is the Gallery’s commercial arm, generating vital income to support the care and preservation of the collection.
+National Gallery Global (NGG) is the Gallery’s commercial arm, generating vital income to support the care and preservation of the collection.

 Where does the Gallery advertise vacancies?